Skip to Content

 Weddings

-My sustainable bachelorette party was months ago!
-But, I have had several requests for my top eco friendly details — because throwing a zero waste party can feel impossible.
+Take a peek at my simple bachelorette party ideas to see how I pulled off a sustainable bachelorette party!
+Even though my hen party was a long time ago, I have had several requests for my top DIY bachelorette party ideas and all my eco friendly decorations — because throwing a zero waste party can feel impossible.

-Woman's hands pouring champagne into a champagne flute with overlay text reading "tips for a zero waste and eco-friendly bachelorette party"
+Simple bachelorette party ideas: champagne being poured into a glass with overlay text reading "tips for a zero waste eco-friendly bachelorette party"

 The party planning was completely out of my control, but my two best friends were in charge!
 I wasn’t worried about trash for one second.

 When you have awesome friends, they respect you and your lifestyle choices.
 All I wanted was a fun night out to celebrate our friendship!
-Seriously, they are THE best and they didn’t disappoint with their sustainable bachelorette party ideas.
+Seriously, they are THE best and didn’t disappoint with their fun yet simple bachelorette party ideas that kept our party sustainable.

-Sending an e-invite is a great zero waste, unique bachelorette party idea
+An e-invite is a great DIY bachelorette party idea to save money and reduce waste

 opt to rent